wbobeirne/lesson-modules/modules-6-15-secure-cookies/secure-cookies.md

 ---

+## Quick Aside: Cryptography & Hashes

+* So how does our server know our signed cookie is "legit"?
+* The cookie is "signed" with a hash of its name and value, and our secret string
+  * A hash is a way of generating a unique key to identify a large amount of data
+* Because the client doesn't know our secret string, it can't make a valid hash of any name / value it wants
+* This is why it's important to keep that string SECRET!

+---

 ## Signed Cookies Exercise: Save Login

 * Remember the `pwform` from a few classes back we used to secure `/traffic`?
-* Don't worry if you lost it, go ahead and re-download it from here:
+* Don't worry if you lost it, go ahead and download the project here: <br/> [https://github.com/wbobeirne/nycda-express-middleware](https://github.com/wbobeirne/nycda-express-middleware)
 * We'll want this middleware to use a signed cookie instead of checking the query:
 	* Set up the `cookie-parser` middleware with a `COOKIE_SECRET` env var
 	* Upon successfully typing in the password, you should save a signed cookie under the key `authenticated` to something truthy (`true` is fine)
 	* In addition to checking `req.query.password`, if that cookie is set, you should also `next()` in the middleware
 * Test to make sure it only requests the password once per session.
 You can use Chrome's incognito window to more easily test this.

 ---